whayay/yahud/README.md

 ## Notes

-* This HUD does not have a "minimal HUD" mode.
-Enabling or disabling it will have no effect.
-I believe that the HUD should be designed to not require a toggle between different displays.
 * I welcome issue reports or suggestions - they can be reported via github
 * The custom backgrounds used on the menu and loading screens are located in the materials\console directory.
 If you'd like to disable them, just delete the background* files in this directory.